 With that in mind, using an odds comparison website will help you find the best value, ensuring that you’re not missing out on potential profits.

 Also, odds are constantly changing as we get closer to the race and that's why it is important to keep track of the odds before placing your bet.
+So, make sure to check often and thoroughly before the race you want to bet on starts.

 It’s also prudent to look for promotional offers offered by the bookies that may offer price boosts.
 They are more common around the big events – such as the Grand National, Cheltenham Festival, and Royal Ascot.
 Getting an odds boost on a leading contender could make all the difference between earning profit and breaking even on a race day.